sattya19/js-interview/README.md

 ## Code Style

-Please follow the StandardJS code style.
-You can find more information about it [here](https://standardjs.com/).
+Please follow the Semi-Standard code style.
+You can find more information about it [here](https://github.com/standard/semistandard).

 ## Submission